 The Company continues to face the prospect of increasing commodity costs, including steel, other raw materials and energy that could have an adverse effect on future profitability.
 In addition, developments in tariff regulations in the U.S. and foreign jurisdictions have resulted in uncertainty regarding international trade policies and future commodity prices, contributing to an increased risk of higher commodity costs that could have an adverse impact on the Company's profitability, financial condition and results of operations.
-The Company's profitability is dependent, in part, on commodity costs reduction programs and pricing actions.
+The Company's profitability is dependent, in part, on commodity costs.
+To date, the Company has been successful with offsetting the effects of increased commodity costs through cost reduction programs and pricing actions.
 However, if material prices were to continue to increase at a rate that could not be recouped through product pricing or cost reductions, it could potentially have an adverse effect on the Company's future profitability.